mikibakaiki/moving-average-calculator/README.md

 ```bash
 python -m moving_average_calculator.main --window_size WINDOW_SIZE --input_file INPUT_FILE
 ```
-Where the `WINDOW_SIZE` and the `INPUT_FILE` are the values you want to provide, respectively, to the window size and the input file.
+Where the `WINDOW_SIZE` and the `INPUT_FILE` are the values you want to provide, respectively, to the window size (must be greater than 0) and the input file.

 4. To run the base example provided, use the following command: